RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Not able to have the website working on Illinois WiFi due to security constraints on the WiFi.
 My hotspot isn’t strong enough to connect either.
   - Will need to figure this out by the final demo.
 - Surya is overall happy with the progress, especially compared to the state of the project a week ago.

+# Website work: April 18, 2024

+Objective: Finish making the notifications page.

+- For the notifications page, I wanted all prior notifications to appear on the website since I wanted a log of prior errors.
+This would be useful for a user since they can detect patterns of failures from this.
+- To do this, I read about how each browser has something called local storage, which saves any data that's stored at that location.
+This information was found here: https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
+- I then set the local storage up using the documentation above, and it worked fine right away.
+At this point, the whole website is done.

+# Website work: April 20, 2024

+Objective: Fix notifications page bug and IllinoisNet Wi-Fi issue.

+- I decided to test the website one more time at the ECE building.
+However, nothing worked since the backend server kept giving me a timeout error when trying to read data from the database.
+- I asked one of my friends that's currently taking CS411 what the issue could be since he's also working with Google Cloud.
+He informed me that IllinoisNet blocks connections to Google Cloud.
+- To get around this, I tried to connect my laptop to my hotspot connection; however, my hotspot connection wasn't strong enough inside anywhere in the ECE building.
+I tried in numerous locations such as the atrium on the first floor, the second floor classrooms, and the 3rd floor classrooms.
+- My only solution at that point when we were so close to the final demo was to tell Surya that we had to take a video of the website working for the demo.
+- I tested the website again back at my apartment, and that's when I realized that none of the notifications that I had previously generated weren't showing on the website.
+- I read online that if I turn off the backend server or if I switch browsers, the local storage wouldn't save the data.
+- To fix this bug, I completely switched my code to using a SQL query that read all data in the database where the voltage was < 114 or > 126.
+This code can be found in server.js in the home directory and in the following directory: client/src/Content/NotificationsContent.js.
+- After making this switch, the notifications never went away regardless of if I turned off the backend server or switched browsers.
+- I was thinking about doing the notifications this way first, but making a SQL query that scans the entire database for so much data every second is extremely intensive and not the most efficient.
+However, it works for demo.
+- At this point, the website is now fully done and ready for demo.

+# ESP32 work: April 23, 2024

+Objective: Get the ESP32 on the PCB to work.

+- Met up with my group to debug the ESP32 and finish off the project.
+- Soham told me that the ESP32 on the PCB wasn't able to be recognized by the Arduino IDE, meaning that it wasn't powered on.
+When I tried to fix it, I was running into the same problem.
+- We then decided to unsolder the ESP32 and resolder it since the pads were very small so the soldering could be messing it up.
+After doing this, we still ran into the same issue.
+- It was at this point when we realized that we should try switching to the ESP32 dev board so that we could still show functionality.
+- When we soldered wires from the PCB to a breadboard that was connected to the ESP32, we ran into another set of issues.
+The ESP32 was on and recognized by the Arduino IDE; however, we weren't able to read any data off its GPIO pins.
+At this point, we checked to make sure that there was current running from the 2 measurement ICs, which there was.
+- At this point, it was 4am and we decided that we just had to take a loss on this one part of the project since the final demo is in 10 hours.

 # Final Demo: April 24, 2024